SunnyBhagwat35/cms/README.md

 [Include any additional instructions or information related to running your specific Django application.]

+## Using Postman
+- Attached Postman collections file in the project.
+[CMS.postman_collection.json](./CMS.postman_collection.json).
+Can use for testing purpose.

 ## Run Using Docker
 We Also build a Docker image for this application also added the [docker file](./Dockerfile) in this repository. [click here](https://hub.docker.com/repository/docker/sunnybhagwat/arcitech-cms) to see repository.